Hammarberg/c2/README.md

 c2 provides a variable type, internally it holds up to 64 bits signed.

 Syntax: `var <name> [= expression]`
 ```
         var x = 5
+        // When declaring and assigning a variable, there is no need to add a ';', but it won't hurt either.
+        // If you re-assign it, it will be needed
+        x = 10;
 ```
 Currently, variables doesn't support label namespaces (design decisions yet to be made) and works more like C++ variables.
 If you need to limit a scope of a variable you can use C++ scopes:
 ```